ptagseth/kanoa-software/docs/products/mes/production-data-entry.md

 Select a line using the **Asset Selector** in the top left and use the date range selector to select the relevant time frame.
 ![Editing Downtime](/img/42.png)

+## Asset Operation
+The production data entry table shows the mode of an asset's operations.

-## Editing Asset Operation
+### Editing Asset Operation
-To edit asset operation, open the asset operation screen
+To edit asset operation, [open the production data entry table](docs/products/mes/asset-operation.md#accessing-production-data-entry).
+Click on the <EditIcon fontSize="small" /> button located at the left of the table to open the **Edit Operation** pop-up.

 ## Downtime
 To access downtime data, [open the production data entry table](docs/products/mes/asset-operation.md#accessing-production-data-entry).
 Then, click on an asset and select the **Downtime** tab.